 I like my sheets to be crisp and tightly tucked into the bed.
 I can’t stand loose, rumply sheets.
 If you prefer softer sheets, this post is still for you.
 But you will need to make a different decision at the store (think t-shirt sheets, not 100% cotton).

 Choosing your sheets

-Read the care label before you buy!
-I have a difficult time remembering this when I’m actually at the store looking at all the beautiful linens.
-But taking care of your linens will be easier if you read the care labels before you buy.
+Taking care of your linens will be easier if you read the care labels before you buy.

-If you like soft sheets, check out the flannels, the silks or the t-shirt sheets.
+If you like soft sheets, check out the flannels, the silks, or the t-shirt sheets.
 (I love flannel sheets but hate sleeping on flannel pillowcases, so I just use a crisp pillowcase for my pillow.
 Don’t be afraid to mix and match if that suits your taste!)

 What’s so tough about washing sheets?

 Sheets are hard to keep clean.
 The scientific stats are a little icky, but the average adult sweats a pint or so a night while sleeping, pillowcases get greasy, and that’s just the beginning.
 This means you want sheets you can wash with hot water so you can get them really clean.